-You generate two AI video clips and stitch them together — and the cut between them feels like scissors.
-Subject was on the left, now they’re on the right.
-Camera was zoomed in, now it’s wide.
-Lighting was warm, now it’s cool.
+You generate two AI video clips, stitch them together, and the cut between them feels like scissors.
+The subject was on the left, now they’re on the right.
+The camera was zoomed in, now it’s wide.
+The lighting was warm, now it’s cool.
 The cuts don’t flow; they jar.

-Real cinema editors spend hours making transitions feel inevitable — by matching motion, camera direction, color, and pose.
-AI tools don’t do this automatically; you have to design the bridge.
+Real cinema editors spend hours making transitions feel inevitable, by matching motion, camera direction, color, and pose.
+AI tools don’t do this for you.
+You have to design the bridge.

 Common causes